RCasatta/firma/android/README.md

 To build the android app you need the rust lib built with the android [ndk](https://developer.android.com/ndk).

 For the emulator, modify the `build-android.sh` file to fit your system.
 Then launch the build.
+Starting from the root of the repo:

 ```
 cd lib